Mesh Augmentation of LoRaWAN-based IoT Networks: Message Forwarding

 The challenge for LIMA is to adapt the ADR such that it adjusts the DR to be commensurate with the ED to LR (DER) link rather than the ED to Gateway/LG link.
 A further challenge is to do so without making changes to the ED or the NS.
 To accomplish this, LIMA has two sets of procedures, one at the uplink entry LR and the other at the LG.

 At the uplink entry LR, the SNR of the message received from the ED is placed in the SNR field of the LIMA header, and the SF of the message received from the ED is placed in the SF field of the LIMA header.
 This message is transported to the LG using LIMA routing, and is placed in the metadata sent to the server.
-Thus, the SNR information of the link we want adapted, namely the ED-LR link, is "tunneled" through the LIMA mesh network to the Network Server.
+Thus, the SNR information of the link we want adapted, namely the ED-LR link, is "tunneled" through the LIMA mesh network to the NS.

-We note that due to the Do-Not-Forward (DNoF) procedure (sections~\ref{sec:system-overview} and \ref{sec:dnof-list-management}), an ED message that is directly received with a Transmission Profile (TP) lower than the Standard Transmission Profile (STP) will not be also forwarded via the LIMA network.
+We note that due to the Do-Not-Forward (DNoF) procedure (sections~\ref{sec:system-overview} and \ref{sec:dnof-list-management}), an ED message that is directly received with a Transmission Profile (TP) lower than the Standard Transmission Profile (STP) will not be forwarded via the LIMA network.
 For example, if the STP stipulates an SF of 8, EDs that can reach the LG directly with an SF of 8 or 7 will make it into the DNoF list.
-A direct ED-LG message with a TP at or lower than the STP is the vanilla LoRaWAN case and handled per the LoRaWAN specification (LIMA is not involved).
+A direct ED-LG message with a TP at or lower than the STP is the vanilla LoRaWAN case and handled per the LoRaWAN specification.

-In order to account for variations in SNR from message to message, an LG keeps track of the $h$ most recent SNR values for each ED, using all receive modes and duplicates.
-Thus, if the same message is received directly from the ED, and via an LR, it treats them as two independent pieces of information.
-For this history tracking, the SNR value used when receiving directly from an ED is the actual received SNR at the LG (similar to what would happen in vanilla LoRaWAN).
-The SNR value when receiving via an LR is the value in the SNR field of the LIMA header.

-When sending an ED message to the NS -- whether it was received directly or multi-hop via the LIMA network -- the LG puts the maximum SNR value in the $h$-history for that ED in the metadata that is used as part of LoRaWAN.
+When sending an ED message to the NS -- whether it was received directly or multi-hop via the LIMA network -- the LG records the maximum SNR value in the history log of size $h$, to account for SNR variations.
 For example, if $h$ = 3, and the five recent SNR values, temporally ordered, were 3.5, 7.7, 3.6, 7.6, 7.3, it uses 7.6 as the SNR to put in the metadata.
+It also includes the corresponding SF from the received LIMA header in the metadata.

 The LG also overrides the “datarate” field of the metadata sent from the LG to the server with the information corresponding to the SNR.
 That is, whichever SNR was used to override, the corresponding SF from the same LIMA header is used also to override.
 Since the LIMA header contains only the SF of the received packet, the SF is converted into the serialized DR string required by the metadata format and placed in the DR field.